+Mr. Medina

+(Bolivia)

+Mr. Federspiel

+(Denmark)

+Mr. Morgan

+(Panama)

+Mr. Francisco

+(Philippines)

+Secretariat: Mr. Bunche

+(Secretary)

+COMMUNICATIONS BY THE CHAIRMAN

+The CHAIRMAN called the attention of the Commission to a letter from the United Kingdom representative, dated 9 February, stating that no information was available concerning alleged activities of Lebanese officers in Upper Galilee.

 It was agreed that a copy of the letter would be forwarded to the Jewish Agency for Palestine with a request that in the future the Agency, in such cases, should first address the Palestine Government on such matters.

 The CHAIRMAN then referred to a letter from Sir Alexander Cadogan dated 30 January, dealing with the subject of a Security Force in Jerusalem.
-He called particular attention to sub-paragraphs (1), (iv) and (v) of paragraph 2 and to paragraph 3 of that letter.
+He called particular attention to sub-paragraphs (i), (iv) and (v) of paragraph 2 and to paragraph 3 of that letter.

-It was agreed that the information contained in sub-paragraph (i) might be need in the preparation of the special report to the Security Council.
+It was agreed that the information contained in sub-paragraph (i) might be used in the preparation of the special report to the Security Council.
 As regards the questions contained in the letter, it was decided that a non-committal reply, along the lines of the statement previously made with regard to civil servants in Palestine, should be sent.
-The Commission would not alter the existing terms of service; the United Kingdom Government should be asked to suggest, for the information of the Covernment of the City of Jerusalem, the name of a suitable commander for the Jerusalem police force.
+The Commission would not alter the existing terms of service; the

+RE Control Kingdom Covernment should be asked to suggest, for the information FEGI 2the 3dovernment of the City of Jerusalem, the name of a suitable

+/commander

+commander for the Jerusalem police force.